 If you are like me and love a deep umami punch in the palate, then kimchi is the ferment for you.
-It has a spicy slow burn from Korean chilli and the fermented funkiness of fish sauce.
+It showcases the spicy slow burn of Korean chilli and the fermented funkiness of fish sauce.

-Kimchi has become embedded in the Korean national identity.
-It has crossed borders to other East Asian countries like Japan and China where it also loved.
+Kimchi is embedded in the Korean national identity, crossing borders to other East Asian countries like Japan and China where it also loved.

-Asian cabbage and radish are the most common vegetables used and typical of kimchi eaten in the West.
-If you do travel to East Asia, you will find an almost infinite number of local interpretations of kimchi that reflects seasonal ingredients and local taste.
+Asian cabbage (wombok) and radish are the most common vegetable ingredients and typical of kimchi eaten in the West.
+If you do travel to East Asia, you will find an almost infinite number of local variations that reflect seasonal ingredients and local taste.

-The deep umami taste is addictive.
-Kimchi is also good for you when eaten in moderation.
-There are many scientific studies published that are helping us to understand the potential health benefits of kimchi as a good source of nutrition, being antibacterial, enhancing our immunity, having an antioxidant effect and lowering cholesterol.
+Kimchi’s deep umami taste is addictive, it is also nutritious.
+There are many scientific studies published that are helping us to understand the potential health benefits of kimchi – antibacterial, boosting immunity, having an antioxidant effect and potentially lowering cholesterol.

 The essential ingredient – Korean chilli (gochugaru)

 Sun-dried Korean chilli (gochugaru) is a wonderful beast.
-It has a distinctive flavour; the heat is a slow burn that creeps up on you, not before you have a taste of its smokiness and fruity-sweet notes.
+It has a distinctive flavour; the heat is a slow burn that creeps up on you, but not before you have a taste of its smoky and fruity-sweet notes.

 The Scoville scale is a scale that measures the strength of heat of peppers and chillies.
 Korean chilli sits at under 1000, at the lower end of the scale.
 Spicier than paprika, however, not having the punch of a Mexican poblano.

-This rating is important in the fermentation process as intensifies the heat of the chilli.
-If you substitute another chilli, not only will you not get that wonderful sweet, smoky flavour, you will also have kimchi that is too hot to eat.
+This rating is important.
+The fermentation process intensifies the heat of the chilli.
+If you substitute spicier chilli, not only will you miss out on that wonderful sweet, smoky flavour and slow burn – you will also have kimchi that is too hot to eat.

-Your local Asian grocer should stock Korean chilli powder, also called Korean pepper powder.
+Your local Asian grocer should stock Korean chilli (gochugaru) powder, also called Korean pepper powder.

 This not a traditional recipe

 Let me say before we get to the recipe – this is by no means a traditional method.
-In my time poor world, I cut a few corners and in doing so can make it more often.
+In my time-poor world, I cut a few corners.
+It just means that I can find time to make it more often.

 When making the real deal, you can ferment the paste for days separately before you make up the rest of the ferment.

-Kimchi has a relatively short fermentation time – usually between 3 – 5 days, and you also soak the cabbage for up to 24 hours on top of this.
+Kimchi has a relatively short fermentation time – usually between 3 – 5.
+You also soak the cabbage for up to 24 hours on top of this.
 If you have a craving now, you are going to have to wait!

 Let’s make kimchi.